ferreiro/swift/Theory/Basics/Arrays.md

 Some methods and properties **can return nil values**.

-How you know when a method return nil?
+How do you know when a method return nil?
 Whenever a **question mark** ? appears in the XCode Suggestion list, you know that it can returns a nil value.

 ![](../Assets/Basics/Arrays_optional_methods.png)